 Think of your most valuable commodity.
-Chances are that attention isn’t the first thing that comes to mind.
+Chances are that "attention" isn’t the first thing that comes to mind.
 But to companies all around the world, there’s nothing more valuable, and they spend millions trying to capture it.
-Technology has evolved to take advantage of us and it does it surreptitiously, taking advantage of aspects of our psychology.
-But it’s created something even more sinister in its wake: an environment of perpetual digital distraction.
-Here’s what to know about the attention economy – and how to break free from it.
+Technology has evolved to take advantage of us and it does it surreptitiously, tapping into aspects of our psychology.
+It’s created something even more sinister in its wake: an environment of perpetual digital distraction.
+Here’s what to know about the attention economy—and how to break free from it.

 The digital world is monopolized by three companies: Google, Apple, and Facebook.
 But Google, Apple and Facebook don’t care about you as a person; they care about their revenue, which means they care about holding your attention.
 Their ultimate aim is to keep you scrolling and searching, using their products over competitors’.